-As Denmark has offered to act as coordinator, contact has been made to other member states (Germany, Ireland, the Netherlands, Sweden and UK) which have quota shares of more than 5 % on the EU Norwegian Spring Spawning quota.
-In order to share the costs of running the survey a budget has been distributed.
-Positive response has been given from Germany, Ireland, the Netherlands and Sweden.
-Unfortunately no response has been given from UK.
+As Denmark has offered to act as coordinator, contacts will be made to other member states (Germany, Ireland, the Netherlands, Sweden and UK) which have quota shares of more than 5 % on the EU Norwegian Spring Spawning quota.
+In order to share the costs of running the survey a budget have been distributed to Germany, Ireland, the Netherlands, Sweden and UK at 18.
+May 2004.
+Positive response has been given for some member states, but not all has replied yet.
 If not all involved member states participate in running the survey and pay its share of the costs, Denmark will ask for derogation for running the survey.